inkdex/inkdex.github.io/src/faq.md

     <img src="/v0.9/title-settings.avif" alt="Title Settings" width="300" />
 </div>

-- In the section titled **AVAILABLE VERSIONS** tap one or more groups, this will move them up to the **PRIORITISED VERSIONS** section.
+- In the section titled **Available Versions**, tap one or more groups to move them up to the **Prioritised Versions** section.

 <div align="center">
     <img src="/v0.9/prioritised-versions.avif" alt="Title Settings - PRIORITISED VERSIONS" width="300" />
 </div>

-- If you have more than one group in the **PRIORITISED VERSIONS** section, you can hold press on the hamburger and drag to reorder them.
-The order is the priority which it will use for selecting chapter versions.
+- If you have more than one group in the **Prioritised Versions** section, you can long-press the hamburger icon and drag to reorder them.
+The order determines the priority used for selecting chapter versions.

 <div align="center">
     <img src="/v0.9/prioritised-versions-order.avif" alt="Title Settings - PRIORITISED VERSIONS Order" width="300" />
 </div>

-- If you enable the **Hide Other Versions** setting it will only display those listed in the **PRIORITISED VERSIONS** section.
-It will display another group only if those in **PRIORITISED VERSIONS** do not have a chapter available.
+- If you enable the **Hide Other Versions** setting, it will only display those listed in the **Prioritised Versions** section.
+It will display another group only if those in **Prioritised Versions** do not have that specific chapter available.

 <div align="center">
     <img src="/v0.9/hide-other-versions-setting.avif" alt="Hide Other Versions Setting" width="300" />